evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 ## How to run metric presets

 **Example**.
-To generate the report for Data Drift together with numerical Target Drift:
+To generate the report for Data Drift together with Target Drift:

 ```python
 drift_report = Report(metrics=[DataDriftPreset(), TargetDriftPreset()])